 Show your staff appreciation for the important work that they do!
 Customer service professionals work diligently all year to protect and enhance your brand.
 One week every year is set aside to recognize and reward these purveyors of positive energy.
-National Customer Service Week is celebrated annually during the first full week in October (this year, it falls on Oct.
-5-9).
+National Customer Service Week is celebrated annually during the first full week in October.

 The following tips will help to make your events more rewarding and successful.